StitchDesign/Stitch/README.md

 # Stitch

-Prototyping.
-Apple first.
-Touch enabled. iPad, iPhone, macOS with more devices coming soon.
-Open source.
+We’re an Apple first, open source, and community driven prototyping environment. iPad, iPhone, macOS with Vision Pro coming soon.

 ## What is Stitch
-We’re an Apple first, open source, and community driven prototyping environment.

 Stitch follows in the footsteps of giants, namely [QC](https://en.wikipedia.org/wiki/Quartz_Composer) and [Origami](http://origami.design).

 We created Stitch to solve three main problems: